USS Indianapolis (CA-35): Interwar period

 Under Captain John M. Smeallie, Indianapolis undertook her shakedown cruise through the Atlantic and into Guantánamo Bay, until 23 February 1932.
 Indianapolis then transited the Panama Canal for training off the Chilean coast.
-After overhaul at the Philadelphia Navy Shipyard, she sailed to Maine to embark President Franklin D. Roosevelt at Campobello Island, New Brunswick, on 1 July 1933.
+After overhaul at the Philadelphia Naval Shipyard, she sailed to Maine to embark President Franklin D. Roosevelt at Campobello Island, New Brunswick, on 1 July 1933.
 Getting underway the same day, Indianapolis arrived at Annapolis, Maryland, on 3 July.
 She hosted six members of the Cabinet, along with Roosevelt, during her stay there.
 After disembarking Roosevelt, she departed Annapolis on 4 July, and steamed for Philadelphia Navy Yard.

 On 6 September, she embarked United States Secretary of the Navy Claude A. Swanson, for an inspection of the Navy in the Pacific.
 Indianapolis toured the Canal Zone, Hawaii, and installations in San Pedro and San Diego.
 Swanson disembarked on 27 October.
-On 1 November 1933, she became flagship of Scouting Fleet 1, and maneuvered with the force off Long Beach, California.
-She departed on 9 April 1934, and arrived at New York City, embarking Roosevelt, a second time, for a naval review.
+On 1 November 1933, she became the flagship of Scouting Fleet 1, and maneuvered with the force off Long Beach, California.
+She departed on 9 April 1934, and arrived at New York City, embarking Roosevelt for a second time, for a naval review.
 She returned to Long Beach on 9 November 1934 for more training with the Scouting Force.
 She remained flagship of Scouting Force 1 until 1941.
-On 18 November 1936, she embarked Roosevelt a third time at Charleston, South Carolina, and conducted a goodwill cruise to South America with him.
+On 18 November 1936, she embarked Roosevelt for a third time at Charleston, South Carolina, and conducted a goodwill cruise to South America with him.
 She visited Rio de Janeiro, Brazil, Buenos Aires, Argentina, and Montevideo, Uruguay, for state visits before returning to Charleston and disembarking Roosevelt's party on 15 December.
-President Roosevelt underwent his crossing the line ceremony on this cruise on 26 November: an "intensive initiation lasting two days, but we have all survived and are now full-fledged Shellbacks".
+President Roosevelt underwent his crossing the line ceremony during this cruise on 26 November: an "intensive initiation lasting two days, but we have all survived and are now full-fledged Shellbacks".

 World War II

 On 7 December 1941, Indianapolis, leading Task Force 3, (Indianapolis and destroyer-minesweepers Dorsey, Elliot, and Lamberton from MineDiv 6, and Southard and Long from MineDiv 5) was conducting a mock bombardment at Johnston Atoll during the Japanese attack on Pearl Harbor.
-Indianapolis was absorbed into Task Force 12 and searched for the Japanese carriers responsible for the attack, though the force did not locate them.
+Indianapolis was absorbed into Task Force 12 and searched for the Japanese aircraft carriers responsible for the attack, though the force did not locate them.
 She returned to Pearl Harbor on 13 December and joined Task Force 11.